carlospc89/Resume/README.md

 ### Scholarship & Awards
 _______________

+**ABCD (Above and Beyond Call of Duty) Award @ PMI** Awarded twice in one year for exceptional contributions to PMIs analytics portfolio - release of proprietary Python package with 400+ potential users.

 **Lufthansa Global Engineering Award**
 Selected as one of the 35 international students to attend a double master program.
 It consists of a M.Sc. + MBA at the Hamburg University of Technology.